wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 is not currently allowed in a Business Process Flow.
 An example of an unsupported Business Process Flow is shown below.

-![Unsupported branching logic showing vehicle service for a tune up versus a smog and a test nested within it for simple if then else for cars made in 1971 or before versus cars made after 1971](../media/2-process-flow-2-bad-branching.png)
+![Unsupported branching logic showing vehicle service for a tune-up versus a smog and a test nested within it for simple if then else for cars made in 1971 or before versus cars made after 1971](../media/2-process-flow-2-bad-branching.png)